NewSigma/Physica/examples/Core/Physics/DiffBerry.md

 -->
 # DiffBerry - AutoDiff approach to Berry curvature

-This example uses automatic differentiation to compute the Berry curvature and the band Chern number.
-The advantage of automatic differentiation is that it requires only one eigenstate, providing a neat approach to circumvent the gauge ambiguity issue inherent in finite difference methods.
+This example uses automatic differentiation to compute the Berry curvature and band Chern number.
+The advantage of automatic differentiation is that it requires only a single eigenstate, providing an elegant approach to circumvent the well-known gauge ambiguity inherent in finite difference methods.

 Consider a two-band Chern insulator on a two-dimensional lattice $^{[1]}$: